-The selected financial data set forth below should be read in conjunction with "Management's discussion and analysis of financial condition and results of operations" and our financial statements and the related notes included elsewhere in this report to fully understand factors that may affect the comparability of the information presented below.
+The selected financial data set forth below should be read in conjunction with "Management's discussion and analysis of financial condition and results of operations" in Item 7 in this report and our financial statements and the related notes included elsewhere in this report to fully understand factors, including our business acquisitions and presentation of certain of our subscriptions revenues and costs on a gross basis effective October 2013, that may affect the comparability of the information presented below.

-The following data, insofar as it relates to each of the years ended December 31, 2013, 2012 and 2011, has been derived from the audited annual financial statements, including the consolidated balance sheets at December 31, 2013 and 2012, and the related consolidated statements of comprehensive income, cash flows and stockholders' equity for the three years ended December 31, 2013, 2012 and 2011 and notes thereto appearing elsewhere herein.
-The following data, insofar as it relates to each of the years ended December 31, 2010 and 2009, and the consolidated balance sheets as of December 31, 2011, 2010 and 2009 are derived from audited financial statements not included in this report.
+The following data, insofar as it relates to each of the years ended December 31, 2014, 2013 and 2012, has been derived from the audited annual financial statements, including the consolidated balance sheets at December 31, 2014 and 2013, and the related consolidated statements of comprehensive income, cash flows and stockholders' equity for the three years ended December 31, 2014, 2013 and 2012 and notes thereto appearing elsewhere herein.
+The following data, insofar as it relates to each of the years ended December 31, 2011 and 2010, and the consolidated balance sheets as of December 31, 2012, 2011 and 2010 are derived from audited financial statements not included in this report.